Football News

 A co-branded marketing campaign featuring Man United players Christian Eriksen, Luke Shaw, Aaron Wan-Bissaka, Diogo Dalot, and Facundo Pellistri was also unveiled with this announcement.

-The current deal entails Paul Smith providing bespoke formalwear from its “Modern Working Wardrobe” range to the playing and non-playing staff of the Manchester United senior men’s team “for matches, special events and official appearances”, while also working with the Manchester United Foundation “to offer and fit suits for young graduates of its traineeship programme who are just entering the workforce”.
+The current deal entails Paul Smith providing bespoke formalwear from its “Modern Working Wardrobe” range to the playing and non-playing staff of the Manchester United men’s first team “for matches, special events and official appearances”, while also working with the Manchester United Foundation “to offer and fit suits for young graduates of its traineeship programme who are just entering the workforce”.

 Remington